The-Schurch-Motor/schurch-motor.technology/_posts/2019-10-31-proof-of-concept-to-prototype.md

 tags: [PPMM, pitch]
 ---

-For many people I've talked with, it's clear what the proof of concept shows or why it is a guarantee that a prototype is possible.
+For many people I've talked with, it's not immediately clear what the proof of concept shows or why it is a guarantee that a prototype is possible.
 I'm going to explain that in this article.

 ## Essential principles